JohannesEH/dashboard/README.md

 ## Description

 A simple slideshow that shows random fading images at 1920x1080 resolution from https://source.unsplash.com/.
-Images fades out and changes after 300 seconds.
+The image fades out and reloads every 5 minutes.

 ## Usage